tolgasabanoglu/automatetheBORINGstuffwithpython/README.md

-some cool examples from Automate the boring stuff with Python: practical programming for total beginners!
+some cool examples from the book "Automate the boring stuff with Python: practical programming for total beginners"